marcopelosi/starter-academic/content/authors/admin/index.md

 #- Visitors
 ---

 I am an Economist at the Bank of Italy.
-I recently obtained my PhD in Finance from [LSE](http://www.lse.ac.uk/), working under the supervision of [Daniel Paravisini](https://sites.google.com/site/paravisinidaniel/home) and [Dirk Jenter](https://personal.lse.ac.uk/jenter/).
+I recently obtained my PhD in Finance from the [LSE](http://www.lse.ac.uk/), working under the supervision of [Daniel Paravisini](https://sites.google.com/site/paravisinidaniel/home) and [Dirk Jenter](https://personal.lse.ac.uk/jenter/).

 I work in the DG Economics, Statistics, and Research.
 I am interested in Fintech, Financial Intermediation, Household and Corporate Finance.